54 Air-Sea Rescue Marine Craft Unit RAF

 54 Air-Sea Rescue Marine Craft Unit was a Royal Air Force Air-Sea Rescue Unit based on the Isle of Man which operated watercraft in support of RAF operations.
-The unit was active from the outbreak of the Second World War until the 1960s and consisted of RAF rescue launches being based around the Island at its priciple ports; Douglas, Castletown, Peel and Ramsey.
+The unit was active from the outbreak of the Second World War until the 1960s and consisted of RAF rescue launches being based around the Island at its principle ports; Douglas, Castletown, Peel and Ramsey.

 History

 Part of the development of RAF Jurby saw the creation of an RAF boat station at Ramsey.
 Air Ministry officials visited Ramsey in September 1938 as final plans for the station were drawn up.
 The station comprised a slipway and a boathouse with accommodation for 30 personnel.
 Two plots of land were required for the construction of the slipway and boathouse, the land concerned being on North Shore Road.
 The purpose of the station was to provide boats for the towing of the targets to be used in the bombing ranges and also to provide protection for the ranges.
 With the coming of war and the expansion of operations this boat station would evolve, becoming an RAF Air Sea Rescue Station.

 With the multitude of RAF Stations situated around the Irish Sea area, considerable difficulty began to be experienced concerning the controlling of the various aircraft which were undertaking the training of numerous navigators, air gunners, bomb aimers and wireless operators.

 The training sorties took the pupils over the sea, and it was considered necessary to set up an organisation which would be able to maintain radio contact with the aircraft at any stage of their exercises, in order to pass meteorological conditions and instructions necessary to their safety.

 In March 1943, a unit known as the Training Flying Control Centre (TFCC) was formed for this purpose being headed by Wing Commander Bullimore.

 The TFCC was situated at what today is Ramsey Grammar School and was the only organisation of its type in the whole Royal Air Force, its layout being peculiar to the work it was required to carry out.